 Due to limited space, the items a motorcyclist carries should be chosen with great care.
 You should consider the items you carry to be similar to tools.
 If your bike breaks down you will want to have some basic tools with you in order to repair simple things.
-A first aid kit of any kind for a motorcyclist should contain basic trauma related supplies in the event you need to render assistance in an emergency.
+A first aid kit of any kind for a motorcyclist should contain basic trauma-related supplies in the event you need to render assistance in an emergency.
 Once you have these “essential” trauma supplies then you can add other items for comfort and basic first aid.
-You should start by making sure that your kits includes the following items:
+You should start by making sure that your kits include the following items:

 - Nitrile gloves (2 pair minimum)